CUBRID/cubrid-testtools/doc/rqg_guide.md

       ```

-  * pk - specify the primary keys to be used.
+  * pk - Specify the primary keys to be used.
 Valid values are undef for no primary key, or any integer-based PK definition.
 If auto_increment is specified, the script will insert NULLs in that column.
 If not, then a sequence of increasing integers will be used.
 Generation of non-integer primary keys is not yet supported.
       ```
       pk => [ 'int auto_increment' ]
       ```

   #### Configure the Fields
-  The $fields section describes the fields and the indexes to be created in each table.
+  The `$fields` section describes the fields and the indexes to be created in each table.
 One field will be created for each combination of values.
 For example, the resulting table will have a field int_unique and the corresponding key UNIQUE (int_unique).

   The order of the fields within each table is pseudo-random, which may help trigger bugs which are dependent on the physical placement of the fields.
 Each table also has a PRIMARY KEY named, appropriately, pk.